insulation and r-value for commercial roofs

 What R-Value Is Needed for a Commercial Roof?

-You may be wondering if there’s a certain R-value you need to hit to be compliant with building codes?
+You may wonder if there’s a certain R-value you need to hit to comply with building codes.

 The short answer is, if you need to remove your roofing system all the way down to the deck, then yes, you need to comply with the latest minimal R-value requirements.